EXCLUSIVE-Trump says Republican border tax could boost U.S. jobs

 The Mexican peso weakened slightly against the U.S. dollar immediately after Trump's comments and was last trading at 19.68 per dollar.
 Earlier on Thursday, the Mexican currency hit its strongest level since Trump's Nov.
 8 election victory.

-Stocks of retailers, which could be hurt by border adjustment, weakened on Wall Street after Trump's remarks.
-The S&P 500 retailing index ended down 1 percent.
-Shares of Wal-Mart Stores slipped and closed down 0.6 percent.

-Trump said his administration will tackle tax reform legislation after dealing with Obamacare, the health insurance system that his fellow Republicans have bashed since it was put in place in 2010 by his predecessor, President Barack Obama.
+Trump also said his administration will tackle tax reform legislation after dealing with Obamacare, the health insurance system that has raised the ire of Republicans since it was put in place by his predecessor, President Barack Obama, in 2010.

 Earlier on Thursday, Treasury Secretary Steven Mnuchin told CNBC the Trump administration aimed to formulate a tax plan with support from the Republican-controlled House of Representatives and Senate and pass it before August.